Which certificates and memberships should my builder have?

 Before you commit to working with your builder, do your homework and check out their trade associations and insurance certificates.
 This will give you piece of mind before starting the build.

 Membership of a trade body is not a guarantee of a trouble-free experience but is another background check on your builder.
-Similarly, your builder may only be registered to some of these associations and may use third party contractors who are registered to carry out work such as electrics and gas.
+Similarly, your builder may only be registered with some of these associations and may use third party contractors who are registered to carry out work such as electrics and gas.

 General builder memberships